Approximate Pythagoras Numbers on $*$-algebras over $\mathbb{C}$: Main Results

-\begin{example} Consider the polynomial To the best of our knowledge, the exact Pythagoras numbers of the $p_{n,d}$ are unknown in general.
-Also no upper bounds that are better than the general ones seem to exist.
+\begin{example} Consider the family of polynomials To the best of our knowledge, the exact Pythagoras numbers of the $p_{n,d}$ are unknown.
+Moreover, no upper bounds that are better than the general ones seem to exist.

 The identity matrix is clearly a psd Gram matrix of $p_{n,d}$, but with full rank.
 So the best known upper bound to $\mathfrak p(p_{n,d})$ is from Example \ref{ex:spacedim}.